CATIA-Systems/FMIKit-Simulink/docs/fmu_import.md

 ### Set model name

-Use the FMU´s model name as the block name
+Use the FMU's model name as the block name

 ### Direct Input